background hero

 • Academics/Teachers

 Lawyers can provide these services without ever passing the bar exam and getting a license to practice law or represent clients in court.
 In order to actively represent clients in court and give clients legal advice lawyers must be licensed by the state bar to become an attorney.
 If they do give unwarranted legal advice they may be subject to criminal charges.
+Lawyers can even go on to get a Doctor of Juridical Science (SJD) degree which is considered the highest level of a law degree possible.

 Lawyer vs Attorney Educational Requirements and Licensing